stormchaserroleplaying/stormchaserRPG/Talents/Rogue/Thief/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 40 Character Points<br>**Prerequisite:** 250 CP spent in Rogue talents
 You have become adept at laying ambushes and quickly escaping danger.
-You can take two turns during the first round of any combat.
-You take your first turn at your normal initiative and your second turn at your initiative minus 10.
-You can't use this feature when you are [Surprised]().
+You gain one addititional action during the first round of any combat.
+You can't use this feature when you are [flat-footed](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Flatfooted/).